RXT067/Research/Linux Process optimization/README.md

 - Linux kernel has a scheduler - TODO: find a corresponding kernel configuration
   - is controlled by SCHED_* variables

+I have no hugging idea what does the kernel.org documentation is trying to say

 #### References
 - https://cs.wikipedia.org/wiki/Completely_Fair_Scheduler
 - https://en.wikipedia.org/wiki/Completely_Fair_Scheduler